-The 2008 outlook Driver Licensing Cost Per Transaction of \$9.7 is higher than plan primarily due to lower than plan transaction volumes.
+The 2008 actual result of \$9.7 was higher than the 2008 plan of \$9.4 primarily due to lower than expected transaction volumes.

-The Driver Licensing Cost Per Transaction is expected to increase in the 2009 - 2011 period due to operating cost challenges driven by inflationary increases, as well as incremental operating expense impacts arising from the implementation of Driver Licensing projects.
+The Driver Licensing Cost Per Transaction is expected to increase in the 2009 - 2011 period due to operating cost increases driven by inflation, as well as impacts arising from the implementation of Driver Licensing initiatives.
+These initiatives are intended to enhance the overall security of B.C. drivers' licences and identification cards through improved technology and card design, and to harmonize driver licensing standards with other Canadian jurisdictions.